 Try conducting a sleep disorder quiz on yourself.

 Take a look at the list below, and see how many of

-- I frequently wake up to use the bathroom.
+- Frequently wake up to use the bathroom

-- I wake up with pain and numbness in my legs.
+- Waking up with pain and numbness in your legs

-- I have been told that I stop breathing while I sleep.
+- Being told that you stop breathing while you sleep

 Treatment for Sleep Disorders